NoBlackBoxes/BlackBoxes/audio/i2s/driver/README.md

 ### Driver module

-The NB3 Ear board needs a special driver that is not included by default in the Raspberry Pi Linux kernel.
+The NB3 Ear and NB3 mouth boards need a special driver that is not included by default in the Raspberry Pi Linux kernel.
 Thus you will have to build (compile and link) the driver as a "kernel module" and then install it in your system.
 Here are the steps.

 ```bash
 # Clone the LastBlackBox repo (if you have not done so already)